 This AOSP Android 6.0 Marshmallow custom ROM is working fine and you can easily install this AOSP ROM to enjoy the latest features integrated in Android 6.0 on your Nexus tablet.
 Many users have tested this firmware and they found it stable, fast and running smooth.
 Keep in mind that this is a custom ROM and you’ll need to have a custom recovery like CWM or TWRP in order to flash the Android M and Google Apps .zip files on your tablet.
 Now go ahead and follow the given instructions.

 This tutorial containing the AOSP Android 6.0 Marshmallow ROM .zip file and instructions can be used only for the Nexus 7 2012 WiFi model only.
 Do not try to install this firmware on any other device or incorrect variant.

 AndroidBlog.gs will not be responsible for any kind of damage occurred to your Nexus 7 2012 tablet during or after the installation of AOSP Android 6.0 Marshmallow custom ROM.
 Proceed at your own risk.

 - Take a proper backup of all your existing data and settings before proceeding to the ROM installation guide using a recommended custom recovery like CWM or TWRP.

-- Download and install the correct USB Drivers for the Nexus 7 2012 tablet on the PC.
+- Download and install the correct USB Drivers

 - Enable USB Debugging Mode on your device by navigating to Settings > Developer Options.